0xQuilox/quilox-auth/README.md

 # Quilox Auth 🔑
-A secure and scalable authentication and authorization middleware for Node.js and Express.js applications.
+Quilox-Auth is a robust and scalable authentication and authorization boilerplate built on the Node.js and Express.js stack.
+It provides a secure foundation for any API, featuring:

 # Overview
-Quilox Auth is a robust, production-ready solution for managing user authentication and access control.
-It provides a complete end-to-end system for user registration, login, and secure session management using JSON Web Tokens (JWTs).
-Additionally, it includes a flexible Role-Based Access Control (RBAC) middleware to protect your application's routes and resources.
+JSON Web Token (JWT) Authentication: For stateless and secure user sessions.

+Role-Based Access Control (RBAC): To manage and restrict user permissions.

+Data Validation: Ensures incoming data is clean and valid.

+Secure Password Handling: Uses bcrypt for one-way password hashing.

+Modular Architecture: Keeps the codebase organized and easy to extend.

-This module is built with security best practices in mind, including password hashing, token expiration, and secure route protection.
+This project is designed to be a starting point, providing all the core security features you need to build your API with confidence.This module is built with security best practices in mind, including password hashing, token expiration, and secure route protection.

-# Key Features
-✨ JWT-Based Authentication: Implements a stateless authentication system using JSON Web Tokens.

-🛡️ Robust Authorization: Uses Role-Based Access Control (RBAC) to manage user permissions.

-🔐 Secure Password Handling: Integrates bcrypt.js for secure password hashing and salting.

-⚙️ Middleware-Driven: Provides easy-to-use Express.js middleware for authentication and authorization.

-📝 Input Validation: Ensures data integrity and security with input validation.

 # Prerequisites
 To use this module, you should have the following installed: